 As I’ve gotten older (like a fine wine haha), I’ve realized the importance of finding balance in life.

 The Balance Between Saving And Spending

 I love saving and investing money.
 It is one of my favorite things to do and practice in life.
 We all owe it to our future selves to plant some seeds today so we can harvest down the road.
 So when I say balance between saving and spending, it’s not literally so.
 What I mean is to not get so focused on saving every dollar to the point of not going on that family vacation or doing something fun that will create a memory that will last a lifetime.

 I will wear the same shoes until they fall apart and the same jeans for years but when it comes to visiting new parts of our great country, let’s go!
-We hopped on a plane to Florida this year.
+We hopped on a plane to Florida last year.
 And then road tripped into Montana.
 That is the type of thing that our budget allows for.
 By having that offset, you can balance out areas that you don’t care about with the ones that you do.

 It seems to me that there is such an unbalance for a lot of people today.
 Most often you have the excessive spenders who live paycheck to paycheck and desperately need their jobs to survive.
 They value material “stuff” and hey, they do take vacations too.
 They get out and see the world.
 But they forget to offset with something else.
 No balance, no savings.

 And then we have the smaller percentage who are excellent savers.
 They save, invest and live as frugally as possible.
 But they get caught up in it and forget to enjoy some of the fruits of their sacrifices.
 As we know, time waits for nobody.
 Often times those people are left lonely and full of regrets.
 As much as I love Scrooge McDuck on Ducktales, he definitely has his faults!

 The Balance Between Family Time, Work, And Self Interests